My version of Grandma's Apple Pie but with a Dutch crumb topping and including the apple peelings.

-Combine Sugar, Flour, 1 teaspoon of the Cinnamon and Salt.
+Combine Sugar, Flour, 1 teaspoon of the Cinnamon and Salt in a small bowl and set aside.
+In a medium bowl, mix the remaining 1/2 teaspoon of Cinnamon into the dry Jiffy Golden Yellow Cake Mix and set aside.
 Prepare the Perfect Pie Crust - No Top and line a 9 inch pie pan with the crust.
 Flute edges.

-Wash the Apples, core, quarter and slice the quarters as thin as you can.
+Wash the Apples, quarter, core and slice the quarters as thin as you can.
 Place a layer of apple slices in the bottom of the pie and sprinkle a rounded teaspoon of the sugar mixture on top.
 Continue layering apples and sugar mixture until you have a mound of apples at least as high as the sides of the pan.
-It can be higher since the apples will cook down.
-Dot the apples with 1 & 1/2 tablespoons of the Butter.
+It can be higher toward the center since the apples will cook down.
+Use up all of the sugar mixture.
+Dot the apples with small pieces from 1 & 1/2 tablespoons of the Butter.